Final value fee credits

-Final value fees are charged whether a sale is completed or not.
-However, in some circumstances, you might be eligible for a final value fee credit if there's a problem with the transaction.
+Final value fees are charged whether a sale is completed or not, however, you may be eligible for a final value fee credit in the following circumstances:

-- You and the buyer agree to cancel the sale
+- You and the buyer agree to cancel the transaction

 - The buyer doesn't pay and you report it as an unpaid item